wallpants/pantsdown/README.md

 Applicable fixes/updates released by Marked will eventually be applied to Pantsdown.

-If you need a feature that's supported by GitHub and is not already listed in Pantsdown's [Roadmap](#roadmap), feel free to open an issue.
+If you need a feature that's supported by GitHub and is not already listed in the [Roadmap](#roadmap), feel free to open an issue.
 If you need anything else, use Marked or another library.

 ## Installation